Glan, Sarangani: History

-In the early efforts of Independence from American administration, Sergio Osmeña Sr. the president of the first convention of provincial governors had joined those nationalists who petitioned Governor William Howard Taft to allow the formation of a political party advocating immediate independence for the Philippines in 1902.

-Sergio Osmeña while governor of Cebu, he was elected as the first Speaker of national assembly in 1907 then, uses the venue to request further more Filipino control in the colony or “Filipinozation” of the colony.

-From year 1907 to 1916, the executive power of the Philippines was vested in an American Governor General, assisted by the departmental secretaries.

-Under the Osmeña Act, which passed by the Philippine Legislature a portion of this act “Which provides the colonization to all parts of Mindanao that includes Jolo, Sulo and Basilan.”

-Hence, the distribution of land in Mindanao, program by the bureau of land “Free” otherwise known as “Homestead”, comprises twenty four (24) hectares track of agricultural land in addition to townsite lot of nine hundred twenty (920) square meters.

-To give free and distributed to Filipino families from all walks of life from Luzon, Visayas and all parts of the archipelago willing to owned and occupy land in Mindanao.

-Hence, this was known as “SACADA” people migrated to Mindanao by way of shipment from Luzon and other parts of the Visayas.
+In the early efforts of Independence from American administration, Sergio Osmeña, Sr. the president of the first convention of provincial governors had joined those nationalists who petitioned Governor William Howard Taft to allow the formation of a political party advocating immediate independence for the Philippines in 1902.
+Sergio Osmeña, while a governor of Cebu, he was elected as the first Speaker of national assembly in 1907 and uses the venue to request further more Filipino control in the colony or “Filipinization” of the colony.
+From 1907 to 1916, the executive power of the Philippines was vested in an American Governor General, assisted by the departmental secretaries.
+Under the Osmeña Act, which passed by the Philippine Legislature a portion of this act “which provides the colonization to all parts of Mindanao that includes Jolo, Sulo and Basilan.”
+Hence, the distribution of land in Mindanao, program by the Bureau of Land “Free” otherwise known as “Homestead”, comprises twenty four (24) hectares track of agricultural land in addition to townsite lot of nine hundred twenty (920) square meters to give free and distributed to Filipino families from all walks of life from Luzon and Visayas willing to owned and occupy land in Mindanao.
+Hence, this was known as sakada people migrated to Mindanao by way of shipment from Luzon and other parts of the Visayas.

-Year 1912.
-Arriving at the port of Surigao (North of Mindanao) where the office of the bureau of land under American supervision.
+In 1912, arriving at the port of Surigao where the office of the bureau of land under American supervision.
 A noticed outside the office which read “Immediate Hiring of Workers” and willing to travel to all parts of Mindanao.
-Thus, this young Elpidio Empasis Barcelona, a very poor young Spanish Filipino mestizo hails from Tanke, Talisay in island of Cebu at the age of sixteen (16) became an employee of the Bureau of Land, under an American supervision in Land Survey Party.
-His category works as a “Transit man”, he was designated as an assistance to the Engineering Land Surveyor due to his mathematical know how.
-Experienced in surveying, first assignment from Butuan, Davao, and others parts of Cotabato, Pikit, Pagalungan, Midsayap as far as Zamboanga, Jolo, Sulo and Basilan.

-Same year 1912, back to area of Cotabato member of survey party lead by American geodetic engineer, continued their task of surveying, until they reached the most southern part of Cotabato, now called “GLAN”.

-In 1912, the place was unexplored.
-The existing of the biggest form of trees with approximate diameter of five to six feet, the least was four feet in diameter.
-Very few existing houses of native inhabitants called “Bla’ans” and “Muslims”.
-Only not more than seven houses or shanties near the banks of the river, there are also others who lived in shanties at the hinterland.
+Thus, Elpidio Empasis Barcelona, a very poor young Spanish Filipino mestizo hails from Tanke, Talisay in island of Cebu at the age of sixteen (16) became an employee of the Bureau of Land, under an American supervision in Land Survey Party.
+He works as a “transit man” and was designated as an assistant to the Engineering Land Surveyor due to his knowledge in mathematics.
+Experienced in surveying, his first assignment was from Butuan, Davao, and others parts of Cotabato, Pikit, Pagalungan, Midsayap as far as Zamboanga, Jolo, Sulo and Basilan.
+Also in 1912, back to area of Cotabato member of survey party led by an American geodetic engineer, continued their task of surveying, until they reached the most southern part of Cotabato, now called “GLAN”, which was then unexplored before.
+The existence of the biggest form of trees with approximate diameter of five to six feet, the least was four feet in diameter.
+There were very few existing houses of Blaans and Maguindanaons, who were native inhabitants in the area, numbered not more than seven houses or shanties near the banks of the river, and there were also others who lived in shanties at the hinterland.
 They found no Christians alike, the place was still unknown its name.

-A member of the survey party, approached a certain native who happened sharpening his long bladed bolo or kris the ethnic weapon then, and asked the native in Cebuano dialect “Amigo, unsay nga’an ning dapita, ning lugaraha?”
-(Friend, what's the name of this area, this place?)
-The native did not actually understand Cebuano dialect, he the native thought the stranger was asking what he was doing.
-The native answered “GALANG” means sharpening.
-Then and there, the member of the survey party reported to young Elpidio Empasis Barcelona the name of the place is “Galang”.
+A member of the survey party, approached a certain native Maguindanaon man who happened sharpening his long bladed bolo, and asked the native in Cebuano, “amigo, unsay nga’an ning dapita, ning lugaraha?”
+(Friend, what's the name of this area, this place?).
+The man did not actually understand Cebuano, as he thought the stranger was asking what he was doing he answered “GALANG” means sharpening in Maguindanaon.
+Then and there, the member of the survey party reported to Barcelona the name of the place is “Galang”.
 By mistake, it was named in the surveyed place and was established in the department of agriculture in a lot plan as “Colony No. 9- Glan”.
-The native man was later known as Po Mangalaw.
+The man was later known as Po Mangalaw.